jasmeherk/Personal-Website/README.md

 # Personal-Website

-This is the repository which contains the code comprising my personal website. this was created using
+This is the repository which contains the code comprising my personal website.
+This website was created using
 <ul>
   <li> Flask (Python)</li>
   <li>HTML</li>